 The bulk of the conservation work accomplished by these land trusts is done by their thousands of volunteers, who negotiate conservation easements and land acquisitions with landowners, manage conserved lands, participate in public education and outreach about land trusts and private land conservation and build membership for their organizations.

-Collectively, land trusts around the state have over 20,000 members working on land conservation, and a total operating budget of $4 million dollars.
+Collectively, land trusts around the state have more than 20,000 members working on land conservation, and a total operating budget of $4 million.